Your Love (The Outfield song)

-“Your Love” is a song by the English rock band the Outfield, taken from their 1985 debut album Play Deep, released in early 1986 and written by guitarist John Spinks.
+"Your Love" is a song by the English rock band The Outfield, taken from their 1985 debut album Play Deep, released in early 1986 and written by guitarist John Spinks.
 In the United States, the song reached number six on the Billboard Hot 100 and number seven on the Album Rock Tracks chart in 1986.

 Background

 The song was written by Outfield guitarist John Spinks.
-Spinks was living in east London and invited the vocalist of the band, Tony Lewis, to his flat for a writing session.
+Spinks was living in East London and invited the vocalist of the band, Tony Lewis, to his flat for a writing session.
 The two developed "Your Love" on the porch of the flat.
 Lewis sat on an amplifier and Spinks began writing the opening lyrics.
 According to Lewis, the song took only twenty minutes to write.
 The song's lyrics have no basis in reality: "Josie" was not a real person, and the song is an entirely invented story.
 Afterwards, the band began recording demos for their debut album Play Deep with producer William Wittman, who had also worked with Cyndi Lauper and the Fixx.
 The initial demo was softer in tone, and Wittman encouraged the band to take a more hard rock approach to its sound.
 To this end, the group were inspired by the Who, and Lewis's vocal arrangement was heavily inspired by The Police vocalist Sting.

 Composition

 "Your Love" is an uptempo new wave, power pop and pop rock song sung by lead vocalist Tony Lewis.
 The lyrics are vague, but imply that the narrator is interested in a girl that he is not in a relationship with, who may be older or younger depending upon how those lyrics are interpreted.
 The narrator asks her to let him "use her love"; i.e. have a one night stand with him, while his current girlfriend, Josie, is on vacation.
-In the end, she declines because she wants him to be faithful to Josie.